Tokololo/json-ptr-store/README.md

     store.destroy();
 ## A few additional operations
 ### setDel(sets:  IStorePtr[], dels:  string[], flags?: { nextTick?:  boolean })
-Set and delete in one method call
+Set and delete in one method call.
 ### assign(data: { ptr:  string, value:  any[] |  Object }, nextTick?:  boolean)
-Assign data (array append or object literal assign)
+Assign data (array append or object literal assign).
+This is a handy shortcut for doing it manually which will entail a slice and a set.
 ### has(ptr:  string):  boolean  |  undefined
-Returns true if the store has a value at the json pointer.
+Returns true if the store has an explicit value at the json pointer.
 Note that should the store be defined as follows it will be deemed to have a value for the following pointer:

     const store = new Store({ myArray: undefined });
     store.has('/myArray); // returns true